Hyperhidrosis and Genetics

 It should be known that the 50% + incidence rate is likely to be higher because people tend to not share or ignore the issue within their family.
 Hyperhidrosis is embarrassing condition and not likely to be talked about.
 A patient may have an uncle, aunt, nephew, niece etc who is also suffering from the condition but never know it.

-Major advances have been made in genetic research but due to the benign nature of hyperhidrosis less efforts by drug companies or researchers are given to solve this issue.
+Major advances have been made in genetic research but due to the benign nature of hyperhidrosis less efforts by drug companies or researchers are given to solve this issue so far.
+We hope this changes.